nntran/rpi-k8s-cluster/README.md

 It takes a few minutes to upgrade all the cluster nodes.

-### 4. Overclocking all RPI nodes
+### 6. Overclocking all RPI nodes

-I overclock all the RPI nodes with the ansible playbook `overclock.yml`.
+Now, let's overclock all the RPI nodes with the ansible playbook `overclock.yml`.

 ```
 ansible-playbook -i cluster.yml ansible/playbooks/overclock.yml
 ```

-## Deploy the Kubernetes cluster and HAProxy
+## Deploy the HAProxy and Kubernetes cluster

 ### 1. Install common packages on all nodes